button-inc/meltano-demo/README.md

 ## Overview

 [Meltano](https://meltano.com/) is an open source self-managed data integration platform.
-This repo uses Meltano to load data from a local CSV file into a PostgreSQL database running in a Docker container.
+This repo uses Meltano to load data from a local CSV file into a PostgreSQL database.
 This repo was created by following [this tutorial](https://docs.meltano.com/getting-started/) and using a different extractor.

 ## Repo Plugins
 - Extractor: [CSV](https://hub.meltano.com/extractors/tap-csv)